kaltura/DeveloperPortalDocs/documentation/media-player/Player-Plugins.md

 ### Calling Player Methods Using the Player API

-While you can call the Player methods directly from your plugin, it is better the use the Player API for that.
+While you may call the Player methods directly from your plugin, it is better the use the Player API for this purpose.
 The Player API makes sure your command is executed seamlessly across multiple playback engines and handles possible errors.
 To call a Player method using the API, use the `sendNotification` method.
-For more information, check the Player API guide.
+For more information, see the [Player API guide](https://vpaas.kaltura.com/documentation/media-player/Kaltura-Media-Player-API#sthash.JFWYb2CM.dpbs).

-#### Example: switching the currently playing media
+#### Example: Switching the Currently Playing Media

 ```javascript
 this.getPlayer().sendNotification("changeMedia", { "entryId" : "0_wm82kqmm" });
 ```

-### Event dispatching
+### Event Dispatching

-You might want to dispatch events from your plugin to be used by other plugins or as an external API for other developers.
+You may want to dispatch events from your plugin to be used by other plugins or as an external API for other developers.
-Plugins dispatch events using the Player `triggerHelper` method.
+Plugins dispatch events use the Player `triggerHelper` method.
 Try to use descriptive event names for ease of use.

-You can also pass additional parameters with your event by passing a parameters array as a second argument to the triggerHelper method:
+You may also pass additional parameters with your event by passing a parameters array as a second argument to the triggerHelper method:

 ```javascript
 this.getPlayer().triggerHelper('myCustomEventName', [param1, param2, param3]);
 ```

-#### Example: dispatch custom event when a button is clicked
+#### Example: Dispatch a Custom Event upon Button Click

 ```javascript
 getComponent: function() {